Ramshreyas/OpenSSME/README.md

-# OpenSEM
+# OpenSSME

-OpenSEM is a light-weight framework for creating Small Expert Models.
+OpenSSME is a light-weight framework for creating Small Expert Models.
 It provides simple commands to initialize workspaces, create projects, add data, and manage configurations.

 ## Features
 - Initialize SEM workspace